soverenio/docs/docs/administration/proxy-settings.bak.md

 !!! tip

-    To learn specific `tls{}` parameters fitting your case, and other encryption options, refer to [TLS](https://doc.traefik.io/traefik/https/tls/) in Traefik documentation.
+    To learn about specific `tls{}` parameters specific to your setup, and other encryption options, refer to [TLS](https://doc.traefik.io/traefik/https/tls/) in Traefik documentation.

     To learn more about routing options in the context of SSL termination, refer to [Routers](https://doc.traefik.io/traefik/routing/routers/#tls) in Traefik documentation.